PhanxDEV/BlazorOpenLayers-example/README.md

 # BlazorOpenLayers-example
- An simple example of how to use OpenLayers in a Blazor application
+ A simple example of how to use OpenLayers in a Blazor application